davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

 - ``switch_skin_action``: choose the url condition that is used for switching to the edit skin.
 Options are:

-  - Based on URL: With this you get the behaviour described above.
+  - based on edit URL: With this you get the behaviour described above.
     This is the default.

-  - Specific URLs: If this is specified the edit skin is used when the first part of the url matches one of the entries in the ``specific_domains`` property.
+  - based on specific domain: If this is specified the edit skin is used when the first part of the url matches one of the entries in the ``specific_domains`` property.
 This url is the url for the root of thePlone Site; so usually this will be a domain, like ``http://special.domain.com``.

+  - based on admin header: If this is chosen you will need to set up your proxy server, eg. Apache, to add a 'HTTP_PLONEADMIN' header to the request.
+It can do this based on the url for instance.
+An example is given in /tests/ploneadmin_header.txt

-  - Based on SSL: If this is chosen, then any urls that are SSL will get the edit skin and others will get the default skin.
+  - based on SSL: If this is chosen, then any urls that are SSL will get the edit skin and others will get the default skin.

   - No URL based switching: do not base the skin switching on the url.